 Despite these hardships, more than half of the regiment opted to re-enlist for a second tour of duty as the old year transitioned to the new.

-In early January 1864, Captain Graeffe and a group of men from A Company were assigned to special duty involving raids on CSA cattle herds as far north as Fort Myers in order to provide food for the growing Union troop presence.
+In early January 1864, the 47th Pennsylvania was ordered to expand the Union’s reach.
+As a result, Captain Graeffe and a group of men from A Company were assigned to special duty involving raids on CSA cattle herds as far north as Fort Myers in order to provide food for the growing Union troop presence across the region.

-* Note: Abandoned in 1858 after the U.S. government’s third war with the Seminole Indians, Fort Myers had been deemed worthy of reclamation in 1864 by General D. P. Woodbury, Commanding Officer, U.S. Department of the Gulf, District of Key West and the Tortugas, who felt the fort could render support to the Union’s Gulf Coast blockade while also sheltering Union sympathizers, escaped slaves and Confederate Army deserters.
+* Note: Abandoned in 1858 after the U.S. government’s third war with the Seminole Indians, Fort Myers had been deemed worthy of reclamation in 1864 by General D. P. Woodbury, Commanding Officer, U.S. Department of the Gulf, District of Key West and the Tortugas, who felt the fort could render much needed support to the Union’s Gulf Coast blockade while also sheltering anyone fleeing Rebel troops, including Union sympathizers, escaped slaves and Confederate Army deserters.

 A draft Environmental Impact Statement prepared in 2010 for the Everglades National Park partially documents the time of Richard Graeffe and the men under his Florida command this way: